AgentFleet: Multi-Agent Coordination

 |---|---|---|

-peer | All agents parallel + consensus | Code review, voting |
+peer | All agents parallel + consensus OR aggregation | Code review, multi-expert analysis |

 hierarchical | Manager coordinates workers | Complex orchestration |